BenWestgate/Bails/README.md

 ## Advantages and Disadvantages

-For a discussion on the pros and cons of using Bails, refer to our [detailed document](Advantages_and_Disadvantages.md).
-It has insights into the unique features and limitations of the Bails platform.
+For a discussion on the pros and cons of using Bails, refer to the [detailed document](Advantages_and_Disadvantages.md).
+It describes the unique features and limitations of the Bails platform.

 # Support resources

-For support join our [slack channel](https://join.slack.com/t/bitcoin-core-on-tails/shared_invite/zt-1zkivlojk-boiVT8gtM~kSzdBLqZrhRA).
+For support and discussion join our [slack channel](https://join.slack.com/t/bitcoin-core-on-tails/shared_invite/zt-1zkivlojk-boiVT8gtM~kSzdBLqZrhRA).

 For more reading checkout our [Frequently Asked Questions](FAQ.md).